Graceful shutdown and zero downtime deployments in Kubernetes

 For some, it could take less than a second; for others, it could take more.

-, the command reaches the Kubernetes API first. - 2/5
+If you delete a Pod with kubectl delete pod, the command reaches the Kubernetes API first.

 The message is intercepted by a specific controller in the control plane: the Endpoint controller.

-The Endpoint controller issue a command to the API to remove the IP address and port from the Endpoint object.
+The Endpoint controller issues a command to the API to remove the IP address and port from the Endpoint object.

 At the same time, the status of the Pod in etcd is changed to Terminating.